brimdata/rayzar/README.md

 For each matching file, a
 [Ray task](https://github.com/brimsec/rayzar/blob/2b6efde844abc30eb60e3e700987d16de441febe/rayzardemo.py#L30)
-is run to read the file by inefficiently execing zq, applying the specified zql filter, and returning the data return by zq in one shot.
+is run to read the file by inefficiently execing zq, applying the specified zql filter, and returning the output in one shot.

 The [Aggregator class](https://github.com/brimsec/rayzar/blob/2b6efde844abc30eb60e3e700987d16de441febe/rayzardemo.py#L63)
 is a Ray actor that aggregates together each of the results that is read and